fnaumenko/isChIP/README.md

 as to provide the most frequently observed distribution with mode of 200.<br>
 The size selection in **isChIP** is carried out according to the normal distribution.
 By default, its *mean* is automatically adjusted so that it coincides with the mode of an initial lognormal distribution.
 This provides the least computational loss.
-Of course the size selection mean can be set by the user.
+Of course the size selection mean can be set by user.
-But in this case, one should bear in mind the decrease in output, the more, the further the size selection mean is from the lognormal mode (yellow graph):<br>
+But in this case, one should bear in mind the decrease in output, the more, the further the size selection mean is from the lognormal mode
+(yellow graph):<br>
 ![Model Distribution](https://github.com/fnaumenko/isChIP/blob/master/pict/isChIP_fragDistr_label_.png)

 To facilitate the adjustment of distribution parameters use a specialized Windows utility [**RandomTest**](https://github.com/fnaumenko/RandomTest-Win).